 (UPDATE: This card offer is set to expire on Wednesday April 24th.
 I have no insight into what the offer might be after that – it may go up, it may go down, the old offer may still be available.
-So if you were looking at applying for the Bonvoy Business Card American Express Card and like this offer, you might want to consider applying soon.
-I may receive a commission if you’re approved through my link)
+So if you were looking at applying for the Bonvoy Business Card American Express Card and like this offer, you might want to consider applying soon.)

 American Express is issuing two of the three new cards on the Marriott Bonvoy platform.
 They’ve turned the Starwood Luxury card into the Bonvoy Brilliant, and the Starwood Business card is now the Bonvoy Business card.
 (Ok, at least the name isn’t so bad…)